 How does this differ from previous?

 It's very similar, you will pay in advance for the month's base usage, and then in arrears get both additional costs or credits based on an increase or decrease in quantities, respectively.
 While the change seems a little difficult to navigate, this will result in an overall simpler billing model moving forward.

-If you have existing User-based licensing, you will receive an email from us with guidance around the dates of this change.
+If you have existing User-based licensing, you will receive an email from us with guidance around the dates of this change later in 2022.

 As always, don't hesitate to reach out to the Inde team to discuss.